TDA283-compiler-construction/project/project/extensions.md

 implementation hints are given on a separate page for [extension hints](hints.md) and in the lecture notes.

-*Credits for extensions:* each of the standard extensions give one credit point.
+**Credits for extensions:** each of the standard extensions give one credit point.
 Extensions that are non-standard in this sense are the _native x86 code generation_ and some projects within the _further possibilities_ section.
-The _native x86 code generation_ is special in that it gives two credits in itself, and an extra credit for each of the standard credits that are ported to the x86 code generator.
-Example: a student can collect 5 credits as follows:
+The _native x86 code generation_ is special in that it gives two credits in itself, and an extra credit for each of the standard extensions that are ported to the x86 code generator.
+Example: a student can collect 5 credits as follows.

  - one-dimensional arrays for LLVM code generator (1 credui)
  - multi-dimensional arrays for LLVM code generator (1 credit)
  - native x86 code generation (2 credits)
  - one-dimensional arrays for x86 code generator (1 credit)

+The course homepage explains how credits translate into course grades.

 One-dimensional arrays and for loops
 ------------------------------------